007harshmahajan/txn-manager/README.md

-# Dodo Payments - Transaction Manager
+# Transaction Manager

-A backend service for managing transactions and user accounts in a simplified version of Dodo Payments' system.
+A backend service for managing transactions and user accounts
 ## Features

 - User Management: Registration, authentication, and profile management